tonylubin/todos-app/README.md

 Able to register as a User and subsequently Log in with functionality from Firebase

 - created a registration and log in form that is displayed only by clicking a corresponding link
-- used sign in/create user with email/password authentication from Firebase
+- used `sign in/create user with email/password authentication` from Firebase
+- used `updateProfile` for adding & displaying `displayName` as a greeting message
-- createContext/useContext utilised for storing user info to use throught app
+- `createContext/useContext` utilised for storing user info to use throught app
+- `onauthstatechange` for obsevering current user status

 To store a user's todo(data) used Firestore and each user is assigned their own document in the collection DB, with nested document and sub/collection pattern.